JBZoo/CSV-Blueprint/README.md

 **Validation**
 * [More aggregate rules](https://github.com/markrogoyski/math-php#statistics---descriptive).
 * [More cell rules](https://github.com/Respect/Validation).
-* `--strict` option to show warnings if any.
-It's useful when you want to know about any sort of issues.
 * `required` flag for the column.
 * Custom cell rule as a callback.
 It's useful when you have a complex rule that can't be described in the schema file.
 * Custom agregate rule as a callback.
 It's useful when you have a complex rule that can't be described in the schema file.